oct15demo/python_calls_cpp/README.md

 <hr>
 Note: To see arguments printed, you must call compiled callmewithargs.cpp using python callmainwithargs.py<br>
 If you attempt to run the a.out compiled from callmewithargs.cpp with the python script callmain.py, it will produce a segmentation fault and cause python to "quit unexpectedly".
-Use of a try catch in C/C++ or try except in python can not trap this error (I tried).
+Use of a try catch in C/C++ or try except in python cannot trap this error (I tried).
 <hr>
 The code uses the marcros __FUNCTION__, __FILE__, and __LINE__ to output the function name, file name, and line number for the use case of logging in the console of the Eclipse CDT IDE.
 Eclipse CDT, the C/C++ version of the IDE, apparently doesn't have the capability of log lines in the console linking to the source file as found in the Java environment and other C/C++ IDEs.
 However, calling the C/C++ program from python will cause the log output links to be active, using the same format as required by Java or python, filename:linenumber.
 To do this, you need the pydev plugin for Eclipse.
 <br><br>